OSGeo/OSGeoLive-doc/overview/mb-system_overview.rst

 MB-System is an open source software package for the processing and display of bathymetry and backscatter imagery data derived from multibeam, interferometry, and sidescan sonars.
-It has close ties to the `GMT <gmt_overview.html>`_ software.
+It makes extensive use of the `GMT <gmt_overview.html>`_ software.

 MB-System has been under development since 1993, with active support from a number of research and science organisations.